pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

 **Examples From Publications**

-We show how pairinteraction's Python API can be applied to solve complex problems and reproduce results from literature.
+We show how PairInteraction's Python API can be applied to solve complex problems and reproduce results from literature.

 .. nbgallery::